Last updated on September 2nd, 2021 at 01:09 pm

 Mykonos is the most famous, glamorous and, probably, expensive island in Greece so it’s always a good idea to keep a list of the best Mykonos budget tips handy.

-For many years we have been avoiding to plan a trip to Mykonos because we (mistakenly) thought that the island was all about celebrity parties and fancy lifestyle.
+For many years we have been avoiding planning a trip to Mykonos because we (mistakenly) thought that the island was all about celebrity parties and fancy lifestyle.
 Moreover, we were kind of terrified of the notoriously high Mykonos prices.
 However, in a moment of bravery and determination, we decided that it was time we saw Mykonos with our own eyes.
 And, so, we went.

 Who hasn’t heard stories about sunbeds that cost thousands of euros and bottles of water that cost a couple hundred in Mykonos?
 True or not, we wouldn’t know because we made sure we kept clear of trendy beach clubs, high-end restaurants and everything else that felt likely to break the bank.
 In doing so, we didn’t feel we missed out on anything.
-On the contrary, we spent an amazing time in Mykonos, getting to know with the real island and its charms.
+On the contrary, we spent an amazing time in Mykonos, getting to know the real island and its charms.

 In the spirit of always finding the perfect balance between budget and splurge, we created this list of Mykonos budget tips, which is life-saving for anyone planning a vacation on the island.